Shayankhannn/-name-generator/README.md

 # -name-generator
-this is created just to practice js in other ways
+this is developed just to practice js in other ways